chauff/cse1500-web-transcripts/_lectures/http.md

 ![Fat URL toy example](../img/http-fatURLs.png)

+<sup>Usage of fat URLs: a toy example.</sup>

 On the left :point_up: you see a shop web site, consisting of the entry page `my-shop.nl` and two other pages, one for books and one for gifts.
 The entry page links to both of those pages.
 These URLs do not contain a fat element.
 The first time a user requests the entry page `my-shop.nl`, the server recognizes the lack of an identifier in the URL and generates one.
 Specifically for that user, it also rewrites the HTML of the entry page: its hyperlinks now contain the unique ID.
 The server then redirects the user to `my-shop.nl/43233` and serves the changed HTML content.
 In this manner, as long as the user browses through the shop, the user remains authenticated to the server.
 This authenticaion approach is still to weak though as the user can simply navigate to `my-shop.nl` again and to receive a new unique identifier.

 **Fat URLs have issues**:

-1. First of all, they are ugly, instead of short and easy to remember URLs you are left with overly long ones.
+1. First of all, they are "ugly", instead of short and easy to remember URLs you are left with overly long ones.
 2. Fat URLs should not be shared - you never know what kind of history information you share with others if you hand out the URLs generated for you!
 3. Fat URLs are also not a good idea when it comes to web caches - these caches rely on the *one page per request* paradigm; fat URLs though follow the *one page per user* paradigm.
 4. Dynamically generating HTML every time a user requests a web resource adds to the server load.